Resolving poor wireless signal

 Setting up a Linksys router with Cable Internet service

-Setting up a Linksys router for DSL Internet connection
+Setting up a Linksys router with DSL Internet service

-Setting up a router with a Static IP Account on a classic web-based setup page
+Setting up a Linksys router with a Static IP Account on a classic web-based setup page